 Restoring antique tools

 While you’re better off getting tools in good condition, you can sometimes snag yourself a great bargain with a tool that has some minor damage.
 Bob offers workshops in restoring these exciting vintage finds.
-He says it’s pretty much common sense but it’s worth having someone experienced take you through it, at least the first couple of times.
+He says it’s pretty much common sense but it’s worth having someone experienced to take you through it, at least the first couple of times.
 What does it involve?

 “Getting dirty and putting a bit of work into it.”